Determining Your Course load

 Upper year pre-requisites: It is important to review your remaining course requirements in the Academic Calendar.
 Do any upper year mandatory courses that you were planning to take next year need the course that you are dropping?
 Can you make a plan for how you are going to complete the remainder of your degree requirements and electives?

 Study permit: Before dropping a course international students need to consider the rules governing their study permit.
 Appointments can be made with the Trent International Advisor to learn more about the rules and restrictions of study permits.

 Accommodations: Some students have accommodations for course load and so have different limits that apply to their personal situation.
-It is always best to review how your accommodations would best fit with your academic plan with your student accessibility coach.
+It is always best to review how your accommodations would best fit with your academic plan with your Student Accessibility Services Advisor and Learning Strategist.